Cano-Projects/Cano/README.md

 If you wish to only set the color, you can provide no keywords to any, and it will fill in the keywords with C keywords by default.

 ## Config Variables
+Config variables can also be modified at runtime by using `:ser-var ...`.
+For now, the names of runtime config variables slightly differ from the names you would specify in your `init.lua`.
+This will most likely change soon.

 ```sh
 relative # toggle relative line numbers
 auto-indent # toggle auto indentation on-off